Under a decidedly different Tuscan Sun- Cooking with Fernet Branca - James Hamilton-Paterson in interview

-“The thing about cats is” says the author, “ that I’ve eaten a fair few of them.
-Having lived in the Philippines it’s almost inevitable: they eat a lot of cats and dogs out there, and it’s just sort of normal.
+“The thing about cats” says James Hamilton Paterson, “ is that I've eaten a fair few of them.
+Having lived in the Philippines it's almost inevitable: they eat a lot of cats and dogs out there, and it's just sort of normal.
 Cat eating goes on all over the world”.

 Delivered in a voice that is redolent of the BBC’s finer days, James Hamilton-Paterson isn’t out to shock, but rather to discuss his latest book Cooking with Fernet Branca, a delightfully funny and vicious satire set in the hills of Tuscany, where the author now spends most of his time.